 “Well, we had an expert in user experience.
 Marlin Ouverson did the entire design for the user experience… down to the placement of every pixel and every color… and it’s absolutely beautiful.
 And everyone that we had come in to view this while we were setting it up was oohing and aahing about it, so we knew we had gotten it right.”

-What’s the Difference?
+What’s the difference?

 In lieu of a dissertation, we offer this succinct way of thinking about them:

-Circa 1980, Marlin Ouverson was invited to Xerox PARC (Palo Alto Research Center) labs, where engineers demonstrated to him the world’s first functioning computer mouse and the first example of multiple windows on a display, with a different application running in each.
-They were barebones by today’s standards, but paved the way to the first Macintosh and other, now-ubiquitous, GUI* operating systems and devices.
+Circa 1980, Marlin Ouverson was invited to Xerox PARC (Palo Alto Research Center) labs, where engineers demonstrated to him the world’s first mouse and the first example of multiple windows on a display, with a different application running in each.
+As a bonus, the monitor could be manually rotated 90° for both landscape (horizontal) and portrait (vertical) screen layouts.